hansouljung/ai-support-chatbot/results/findings.md

 3. **Add a KB content gap tracker** to log all deflections from answerable-looking queries.
 In a production contact center context, each of the 5 retrieval failures would have generated a live agent case that could have been self-served.
 Tracking these systematically creates a feedback loop for continuous KB improvement — directly reducing live contact volume over time.

 ---

-## Resume Bullet

-> Built and evaluated a retrieval-grounded AI support chatbot, designing a 25-query test set spanning straightforward, ambiguous, out-of-scope, and adversarial cases; identified 78% accuracy on answerable questions and a recurring TF-IDF retrieval gap on colloquial phrasing, translating findings into 3 knowledge base and retrieval architecture recommendations to reduce unnecessary live agent escalations